The Guide

 Strong on facilities, dual-system curriculum and the diplomatic and academic networks that run through it.
 Recurring criticisms in current parent voice are around communication, how the school handles bullying and inconsistent pastoral care, particularly at points of transition.
 For diplomat families and dual-national Berlin residents the calculation is straightforward.
 For other expats it usually comes down to whether the lottery comes through.

-- JFKS is a public German-American state school in Zehlendorf, free to attend, and admission is the dominant theme online.
-Posters describe over 1,000 applications a year for a small intake, with priority for German and American citizens and effectively no admission for other nationalities in recent years.
+• JFKS is a public German-American state school in Zehlendorf, free to attend, and admission is the dominant theme among parents and prospective families.
+Parents describe over 1,000 applications a year for a small intake, with priority for German and American citizens and effectively no admission for other nationalities in recent years.

-- One Reddit poster called it "one of the most sought-after and renowned schools in Berlin".
-Several US relocating parents and r/AskAGerman name JFKS first when the question is English-medium schooling in Berlin.
+• One parent called it "one of the most sought-after and renowned schools in Berlin".
+Several US relocating parents name JFKS first when the question is English-medium schooling in Berlin.

-- Posters note Berlin-wide bullying concerns and ageing facilities; not unique to JFKS but raised in directory reviews.
+• Parents note Berlin-wide bullying concerns and ageing facilities; not unique to JFKS but raised by multiple reviewers.

 Robert Bartz